Head Cheese

 Keeping meat cuts together

-It is easier to remove cooked meat cuts when kept together.
+It is easier to remove cooked meat cuts when keeping them in netting

 Checking meats